joarreg/Sherpa.ai-Federated-Learning-Framework/README.md

 ## Installation

-See the [install](docs/install.md) documentation for instructions on how to install Sherpa.Fl.
+See the [install](docs/install.md) documentation for instructions on how to install Sherpa.FL.

 ## Getting Started

-See the [get started](docs/get_started.md) documentation for a brief introduction to using Sherpa.Fl.
+See the [get started](docs/get_started.md) documentation for a brief introduction to using Sherpa.FL.

 ## Contributing